Coconut Meringue Cookies Recipe

 I was left with three egg whites and a desire to avoid throwing them away.
 So I decided to put those egg whites to good use and make meringue cookies.

 I discovered this recipe in the vintage Fannie Farmer Junior Cook Book.
-I picked it up at a thrift shop on Vancouver Island last year when I was on vacation.
+I picked it up at a thrift shop on Vancouver Island last year on vacation.

 There’s something really fun about paging through old cookbooks.
-So, so much has changed over the years, both in terms of method and ingredients used.
+So, so much has changed over the years, both in terms of method, ingredients, and even the wording of the recipe.

 A Laugh From The Fannie Farmer Junior Cook Book